Intent to Organize Process

 - Demonstrated commitment to developing community

-Newly-recognized student organizations must participate in the New Student Organization Orientation & Training Session led by the Office of Student Activities.
+Finally, SELD considers Student Life Council recommendations and conveys or denies university recognition.
+Organization Presidents and Advisors, will be notified via email.
+Newly-recognized student organizations must participate in the New Student Organization Orientation & Training Session led by SELD.
 No organizational activity may occur prior to completion of this orientation and training.